ig3/srf/README.md

 interleaved with review cards at approximately equal intervals.

-New cards are not presented if there is a backlog of overdue cards or if the study time in the past 24 hours exceeds config.studyTimeLimit.
+New cards are not presented if there is a backlog of overdue cards or if the study time in the past 24 hours or estimated study time in the next 24 hours exceeds config.studyTimeLimit.

 New cards start with a minimal interval.
 If they remain hard, the interval will continue minimal, until you have reviewed the card enough times to